Fit as a Mama Bear

 First off, let’s get the obvious out of the way: I am not a doctor

 (of any sorts, or a chemist).
 Gasp!
-Aside from what I read oh so long ago when I was researching, I don’t have any straight references to give you when it comes to the complete potency or effectiveness of this natural sunscreen recipe.
+Aside from what I read oh so long ago when I was researching, I don’t have any straight references to give you when it comes to the complete potency or effectiveness of this homemade sunscreen nor do I intend to make any comments about sunscreen and skin cancer.

 There's a lot of back and forth regarding homemade sunscreen so do your own research and make the choices best for you 🙂 This blog post lists a few yucky things in traditional sunscreens, so if you're shopping, avoid these ingredients!